 scroll ⬇️ to get the crochet pattern & tutorial

-- Part 1 (this tutorial) – crochet and joining of the African Flowers motifs to make up the Crochet African Flower Purse.
+- Part 1 (this tutorial) – crochet and join the African flower motifs to make up the Crochet African Flower Purse.

-- Part 2 – sewing part of the lining and handles which stabilized the purse.
+- Part 2 – sewing part of the lining and handles to stabilize the purse.

 African Flower Crochet Purse Pattern - Part 1